-Delhi: Media must discuss, debate on democracy in political parties, PM Modi tells journalists
+Media must discuss, debate on democracy in political parties, PM Narendra Modi tells journalists

-The prime minister urged for transparency in the recruitment and functioning of the parties.
+The prime minister said that the Bharatiya Janata Party was speaking in different voices now.

 Prime Minister Narendra Modi on Saturday said it was vital for a true democratic spirit to develop within political parties, and that the matter must be debated by the media, IANS reported.